ShisakankoY/JS-original-V/README.md

 ### Other
 This software may only be used for personal purposes with explicit written permission from the author.
 Any public, commercial, or unauthorized use, modification, or distribution is strictly prohibited.

+This application uses microphone input only for real-time analysis.
+No audio is recorded, stored, or transmitted to any external server.
+All audio processing is performed locally within the browser.